Howflet/Visual-Contextual-Analyzer-Tool/README.md

 VCA Tool
 ========

-VCA (Visual Contextual Analyzer) Tool is a browser extension for Chrome and Firefox that captures a region of a webpage and sends it to a generative vision model for analysis.
+VCA (Visual Contextual Analyzer) Tool is a browser extension for Chrome and Firefox that captures a region of a webpage and sends it to a Google Gemini vision model for analysis.

 Features